sentenz/convention/internal/articles/feature-flags.md

   > A feature flag is another name for a feature toggle.
 It is a mechanism for controlling the release and visibility of features in software development.

 - Flagsmith
   > Flagsmith is an open-source feature flagging and remote configuration platform.
-It provides a centralized way to manage feature toggles, and includes features like multivariate testing and targeting.
+It provides a centralized way to manage feature flags, and includes features like multivariate testing and targeting.

 ## 5. References